 Our authentic relationship experts know how to help you learn, grow, and move forward into a bright new chapter.

 By the time couples arrive in marriage counseling to discuss the ongoing conflict about money, it has often evolved into a bigger deal than can be solved by simply making a budget together, or getting scolded by a financial planner.
 Feelings have been hurt.
 Trust may have been broken.
 Even worse, couples can start to fear that they are too far apart in their basic values around life and money to even be compatible.

 This can be a scary time for couples.
 I remember how it was in my own marriage when money was the number one thing my husband and I were fighting about.
 I felt like we barely had enough money to get by, and was frantic in my efforts to conserve our resources — even if it meant wearing second-hand clothes from thrift stores and packing PB&J for lunch every day.

 My husband, on the other hand, felt stifled, unhappy, and constrained when I attempted to squash the flow of money through our life.
 He felt that without having anything to enjoy or look forward to, life felt empty and burdensome.

-At the time, of course, neither of us realized that we were both right, and so we fought endlessly over who's perspective was more true and noble.
-I'd give him hell for spending $4 on a latte at a bookstore (or god-forbid, buying one of his fancy art-magazines), and he'd make crappy comments about how gross it was to buy used shoes.
+At the time, of course, neither of us realized that we were both right, and so we fought endlessly over whose perspective was more true and noble.
+I’d give him hell for spending $4 on a latte at a bookstore (or god-forbid, buying one of his fancy art-magazines), and he’d make crappy comments about how gross it was to buy used shoes.

 We finally got into marriage counseling, and only then, learned how to listen and understand.
 We no longer have conflict around money.
 We have conversations about money.
 It’s good.
 You can do this too.